mtoensing/simpletoc/readme.txt

 = How do I add smooth scrolling? =

 You can optionally add the css class "smooth-scroll" to each link the TOC.
 Then you can install plugin that uses these classes.

+= How do I hide a single heading? =

+If you really want to hide a single heading from the table of contents then add the CSS class "simpletoc-hidden" to a heading block.
+But first of all, think about the reason you want to hide a specific heading.
+Maybe you want to remove all headins of a specific depth level.
+Then there is an option for that in the blocks options in Gutenberg.
+If you think this heading should not be part of the toc maybe it is not needed in the post itself?

 == Screenshots ==
 1. SimpleTOC block in Gutenberg editor.